hermescenter/gdpr.observer/site/content/blog/monitora-pa-2022-experience.md

 #### The `Monitora-PA` pipeline

-1. Download a database of institutions names along with website address and email address of the DPO.
+1. Download a database of public agencies names along with website address and contact email address of the DPO.
 2. Analyze each website and search for google-analytics.
 Produce a short report and open data.
-3. Filter the database got at point 1, keep only the organizations/websites/emails that match the analysis of point 2.
+3. Filter the dataset from point 1, keep only the organizations/websites/emails that match the analysis of point 2.
-4. To all the emails from point 3, send a notification email to the DPO with a predefined template.
+4. Send a notification email to the DPO with a predefined template.
+5. Measure and publish removal rate % each month.
-5. Repeat from point 2.
+6. Repeat from point 2.

 #### This was also possible because of two specific italian perks